Strategies for Student Engagement and Motivation

 Use an Enthusiastic and Welcoming Tone in Your Course Communications

-Written communication is an inevitable part of any remote course.
+Written communication is an inevitable part of any course.
 The more invitational and friendly your written tone, the more likely students are to ask questions and seek your support as they learn.
 Remind them that you are there to support their learning and encourage students to reach out to you.
 Make your preferred contact information available to them and share your typical response time, and let them know your email practices, like not responding on weekends, etc., to establish their expectations.

 Highlight Key Student Supports and Resources

 Consider using your News Items and the Course Information area on your course site to connect students with important course-based, local and institutional supports.
-For example, you may want to provide a link to Laurier’s remote learning services and resources for students:

 Set Clear Expectations and Communicate Them Frequently

 Student motivation increases when they feel like they can successfully accomplish a task.
-So, it’s important to be clear about your expectations for student engagement in remote learning and their completion of key course activities.
+So, it’s important to be clear about your expectations for student engagement in and their completion of key course activities.
 Use learning management system tools, like news announcements and rubrics available in MyLearningSpace (MyLS), to remind students of important information that will help them succeed in your course.

 Invite Students to Introduce Themselves